maxoduke/Portal-Linking-Compass-Fabric/README.md

 Why an expensive recipe?
 The compass can be used as an alternative for the Lodestone Compass from vanilla, which I never intended.
 Lodestone Compass requires a Netherite ingot to be crafted, so does this one.

-The recipe may change in the future, due to the mod still being an alpha release.
+The recipe may change in the future, due to the mod still being a beta release.

 ### Step 2:
 - Right-click a Nether portal block with the compass.